opalgeorgii/WallhackPluginCS2/README.md

 - `!invis <playername>`
 - `!invisible <playername>`

-You can also use a **partial player name** the same way as wallhack.
+You can also use a **partial player name** the same way as with wallhack.

 Example: